gr-grey/proto1/_posts/2023-05-20-barbara-mcclintock.md

 ---

+While there's a certain charm to the whole "getting wronged by the world and vindicated later" narrative - we love the "comeback" story arc, the heroine herself might not see it that way, which might be part of the reason she was able to pull it off - maybe she was able to wait for 35 years because she did not think about the public opinion much, she was simply focused on her science.

+The mainstream mocking part of the story reminds me of [Lex's interview with OpenAI's CEO Sam Altman](https://www.youtube.com/watch?v=L_Guz73e6fw) (which I highly recommend).
+Sam Altman talked about when the company first announced they were working on AGI (artificial general intelligence) back in 2015, they were attacked and mocked and ridiculed by some eminent AI researchers, "people think we are batshit insane".

+Fast forward 7 years, Sam says "We don't get mocked as much now".

+Going against the mass majority is scary, which is why it's so beautiful to see people sticking to their guns and holding their ground.

+The German philosopher Arthur Schopenhauer once said:

+> All truth passes through three stages. <br>
+> First, it is ridiculed.  <br>
+> Second, it is violently opposed. <br>
+> Third, it is accepted as being self-evident.

-I hope you enjoyed her story, and the next time you gaze upon a field of corn, maybe take a moment to remember Barbara McClintock, the brilliant scientist who unlocked the secrets of jumping genes.
+The next time you gaze upon a field of corn, maybe take a moment to remember Barbara McClintock, the brilliant scientist who unlocked the secrets of jumping genes.